"Scheme-theoretic images" of morphisms of stacks: Examples

 \begin{remark} We briefly discuss the comportment of Ind-algebraic stacks with regard to Artin's axioms.
 Suppose that $\cX := \varinjlim_{i \in I } \cX_i$ is an Ind-algebraic stack.

 (1) If each $\cX_i$ satisfies~[1], then it follows from Remark~\ref{rem:Ind-stackification} that $\cX$ also satisfies~[1].

 (2) It follows from Remark~\ref{rem:Ind-stackification} that $\cX$ satisfies~[2](a), since this is true of each~$\cX_i$.
-The question of whether or not a particular Ind-stack satisfies~[2](b) is more involved, and we discuss it in some detail for Ind-algebraic spaces in~(\ref{subsubsec:versal rings}) below.
-(See also Example~\ref{ex: limit of classifying spaces} below for a genuinely stacky example in which~[2](b) fails to hold.)
+The question of whether or not a particular Ind-stack satisfies~[2](b) is more involved, and we discuss it in some detail for Ind-algebraic spaces in~\ref{subsubsec:versal rings} below.

 (3) Typically, $\cX$ need not satisfy~[3].
 If $T$ is a quasi-compact and quasi-separated $S$-scheme, then any morphism $T \to \cX \times_S \cX$ factors through a morphism $T \to \cX_i \times_S \cX_i$ for some $i \in I$, and thus $\cX \times_{\cX \times_S \cX} T$ is the base-change with respect to this morphism of